mperry68/InfradevConsultingWebsite/src/content/blog/why-us-companies-use-eor-services-canada.md

 For most U.S. companies hiring Canadian talent, EOR services provide the optimal balance of speed, cost, compliance, and flexibility.
 They eliminate the complexity of entity formation while ensuring full legal compliance, allowing you to focus on what matters most: building your team and growing your business.

 Ready to explore EOR services for your Canadian hiring needs?
-[Contact InfraDev Consulting](/contact) to learn how we can help you hire Canadian talent in 48 hours with full compliance protection.
+[Contact InfraDev](/contact) to learn how we can help you hire Canadian talent in 48 hours with full compliance protection.